ashaabrizvi/ashaabrizvi.github.io/index.md

 layout: single
 author_profile: true
 toc: true
-excerpt: 'A Creative, Analytical, and Self-motivated Individual with having a strong inclination towards learning and working in a data-driven environment.'
+excerpt: 'Highly skilled, analytical, and experienced Application Development Analyst with a relentless drive for innovation and a commitment to excellence.
+Demonstrated expertise in developing and implementing scalable data processing pipelines, automating tasks, and integrating data seamlessly.
+Adept at translating business requirements into robust software solutions, leveraging a comprehensive understanding of software development principles and data engineering practices.'
 header:
   overlay_image: /assests/images/display.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background